$51m lifeline for international education sector

 The Government will spend $51.6 million on New Zealand's embattled overseas education sector, as schools and universities continue to reel from the loss of foreign students.

-Prime Minister Jacinda Ardern and Education Minister Chris Hipkins announced details this afternoon of the overseas education package aimed at helping stabilise the sector.
+Prime Minister Jacinda Ardern and Chris Hipkins this afternoon announced details of the overseas education package aimed at helping stabilise the embattled sector.

 The $5 billion foreign student industry has essentially ground to a halt after the Government closed New Zealand's borders due to the Covd-19 pandemic in March.